BuckarewBanzai/MML2-Toolkit/README.md

  - Python (Tested with 3.11)
  - Visual Studio 2019

+## How does it work?
+Every PE (portable executable) file has a dll import table.
+This table lists all of the dll requirments and function imports required for the program to work.
+We can rename a dll in this table to force the executable to load our own dll (dash-patcher.py).
+In our hack dll we then have to "forward" the functions from the original dll in to the game.
+After that we can write code to manipulate our games memory as we are now running in the same process.

 ## Building dash2.dll
 Open the dash2.sln project in Visual Studio 2019.
 Click Build, Build Solution.
 This will generate dash2.dll at /dash2/Debug/dash2.dll.
 Copy this dll and place it in the same folder as your dash2.exe